tcltk/tcl/doc/markdown/append.md

 # Description

-Append all of the *value* arguments to the current value of variable *varName*.
-If *varName* does not exist, it is given a value equal to the concatenation of all the *value* arguments.
+Append all of the \fIvalue\fR arguments to the current value of variable \fIvarName\fR.
+If \fIvarName\fR does not exist, it is given a value equal to the concatenation of all the \fIvalue\fR arguments.

 ::: {.info -version="TIP508"}
-If *varName* indicate an element that does not exist of an array that has a default value set, the concatenation of the default value and all the *value* arguments will be stored in the array element.
+If \fIvarName\fR indicate an element that does not exist of an array that has a default value set, the concatenation of the default value and all the \fIvalue\fR arguments will be stored in the array element.
 :::

-The result of this command is the new value stored in variable *varName*.
+The result of this command is the new value stored in variable \fIvarName\fR.
 This command provides an efficient way to build up long variables incrementally.
-For example, "**append a $b**" is much more efficient than "**set a $a$b**" if **$a** is long.
+For example, "**append a $b**" is much more efficient than "**set a $a$b**" if \fB$a\fR is long.

 # Example